-\Note KCSiE 2022 now refers to 'all forms of abuse' we have retained the separate categories as aide memoire for staff
+Note KCSiE 2024 now refers to 'all forms of abuse'.
+We have retained the separate categories as aide memoire for staff.

-25 Children absent from education
+25 Children Missing from Education

 Attendance, absence and exclusions are closely monitored at Arbour House School.
 A child being absent from education is a potential indicator of abuse and neglect.
 The DSL will monitor unauthorised absence and take appropriate action, including referrals to, and attendance at the Missing and Child Exploitation Forum.
 All staff must be alert to signs of children at risk of travelling to conflict zones, FGM and child marriage.